shane-vdl/shane-vdl/README.md

 - A passionate Self-taught Fullstack developer
 - Currently studying a Bachelor of Science in Computer Science and Engineering at the University of the People
-- Also interested in Data Science and Artificial Intelligence
+- Also interested in Data Science, Cyber Security and Artificial Intelligence
-- Currently working on the Odin Project as well as a personal API project.
+- Currently working on the Odin Project.

 <br><br>